hseligson1/kustomize-gitops-example/README.md

         ports:
         - containerPort: 8080
 ```
+Once you've reviewed the overlays, create a new namespace for the staging environment with a `kubectl` command:

+`kubectl create namespace kustomize-staging`

+Make sure you're on the namespace:

+`kubectl config set-context --current --namespace=kustomize-staging`

-Once you've reviewed the overlays, then you can apply any changes to the cluster and deploy with a `kubectl` command:
+Then, apply any changes to the cluster and deploy with a `kubectl` command:

 `kubectl apply -k kustomize-gitops-example/overlays/staging`